Meet the Women Leading Utah's Food and Beverage Renaissance

 “It’s fun to see someone’s face light up when they sample that first bite of an Ashmead’s Kernel or Roxbury Russet,” says Ann Torrence of some of the rare heritage apple varieties she’s planted in their Torrey orchard since 2012.
 Thanks to the resurrection of the craft hard cider industry in the United States, businesses like Etta Place Cider are seeing a resurgence.
 “The cider industry is chock full of female trailblazers,” says Torrence of her peers, noting that she feels less challenged by her gender in tackling the physically demanding work of agriculture and irrigation as she does by her age (she and her husband, co-owner Robert Marc, retired to the Torrey area after careers in academia, and she’s a writer).
 They named the cidery after Etta Place, the legendary partner to Southern Utah’s Hole-in-the-Wall gang leader Sundance the Kid.
 Says Torrence of the plan to make cider, “Apples have been grown here for decades,” and the historic orchards of nearby Capitol Reef National Park in Southern Utah draw visitors internationally during harvest each fall.
 But, says Torrence, the distance to markets made growing apples commercially unfeasible.
 Enter, cidermaking: a product with survivable margins in their remote location.
 Plus, “Capitol Reef Country visitors are thirsty by the time they get here,” she says with a grin.

-Director of Food and Beverage, Deer Valley Resort
+Former Director of Food and Beverage, Deer Valley Resort

 Originally recruited to Deer Valley Resort in 1996 by a friend who worked there, young Australian chef Jodie Rogers kept on coming back to Utah between gigs in restaurants from London to Thailand.
 “It was very hard to break into a world of cooking that was traditionally for men,” reflects Rogers of her early years in the industry.
-“I feel very privileged to have been involved in the traditional Deer Valley experience,” says Rogers of her full-time career in Park City since 2002, which has included numerous awards and the esteemed invitation to cook at New York’s famed James Beard House, twice.
-Her attitude of excellence translates both to Deer Valley Resort’s gracious staff and the spectacular dishes they serve.
+“I feel very privileged to have been involved in the traditional Deer Valley experience,” says Rogers of her 25-year career in Park City, which included numerous awards and the esteemed invitation to cook at New York’s famed James Beard House, twice.
+Her attitude of excellence translated both to Deer Valley Resort’s gracious staff and the spectacular dishes they served.
 She developed Fireside Dining’s prix fixe four-course winter dining experience — with roast leg of lamb and European-style alpine raclette served from Empire Lodge’s massive stone fireplaces — after catering a wedding with this unique service some years ago, and cultivated the menus at year-round locals’ favorites The Brass Tag and Deer Valley Grocery Café (author’s note: both spots are great post-mountain bike stops to refuel with a hearty sandwich and a beer).
 Says Rogers of picking Utah as the spot to finally put down roots, “I’ve travelled the world, and this is the most beautiful place I’ve been.”